jeffmeloy/py2dataset/README.md

 # py2dataset - Python to Dataset

 py2dataset analyzes source code to generate structured datasets describing code content and behavior.
 It extracts information from Python files and converts it into JSON-formatted datasets.
-These datasets can help users understand Python software or train AI systems.
+These datasets can help you understand Python software or train AI systems.

 First, py2dataset obtains the questions from the 'questions.json' file and identifies all of Python files within the provided directory.